CynFireMint/CynFireMint/README.md

 > ## Notes
 > Nowadays I feel a bit ruder (though I have no intentions), don't mind me!\
 > Sometimes using tones such as '/j' or '/silly' can help me understand.\
-> Because I can be overly sensitive and easily overwhelmed!
+> Because I can be overly sensitive and easily overwhelmed!\
+> And no, don't invite me to the party.
+I don't feel like doing it nowadays.
 >
 > ## Links
 > [Twitter](https://x.com/namrizz__77)\